MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/register-app-azure.md

 ## Register an application in Microsoft Entra ID

-The first task is to use Azure portal to register an application for Business Central on your Microsoft Entra ID tenant.
+The first task is to use Azure portal to register an application for Business Central on your Microsoft Entra tenant.
 As part of the registration, you'll also give the relevant services access to the application.
-The purpose of registration is to ensure [!INCLUDE [prod_short](../developer/includes/prod_short.md)] on-premises and the services know each other's Microsoft Entra ID (Microsoft Entra ID) details.
+The purpose of registration is to ensure [!INCLUDE [prod_short](../developer/includes/prod_short.md)] on-premises and the services know each other's Microsoft Entra ID details.

 > [!TIP]
 > The following steps describe how to register a new application.
-However, if you're using Microsoft Entra ID authentication, you already have a registered application for [!INCLUDE [prod_short](../developer/includes/prod_short.md)].
+However, if you're using Microsoft Entra authentication, you already have a registered application for [!INCLUDE [prod_short](../developer/includes/prod_short.md)].
 So instead of registering a new application, you can use the existing application.
 But if you do, make sure you modify it based on the information in the steps that follow.

-1. Sign in to the [Azure portal](https://portal.azure.com) and register an application for [!INCLUDE [prod_short](../developer/includes/prod_short.md)] on-premises in Microsoft Entra ID tenant.
+1. Sign in to the [Azure portal](https://portal.azure.com) and register an application for [!INCLUDE [prod_short](../developer/includes/prod_short.md)] on-premises in Microsoft Entra tenant.

-    1. Follow the general guidelines at [Register your application with your Microsoft Entra ID tenant](/azure/active-directory/active-directory-app-registration).
+    1. Follow the general guidelines at [Register your application with your Microsoft Entra tenant](/azure/active-directory/active-directory-app-registration).

-        When you add an application to an Microsoft Entra ID tenant, you must specify the following information:
+        When you add an application to a Microsoft Entra tenant, you must specify the following information:

         |Setting|Description|
         |-------|-----------|